dwmcallister/solace-gcp-quickstart/README.md

 # Gaining admin access to the VMR

-For persons used to working with Solace message router console access, this is still available with the google compute engine instance.
+For persons used to working with Solace message router console access, this is still available with the Google Compute Engine instance.
 Access the web ssh terminal window by clicking the [ssh] button next to your VMR instance,  then launch a SolOS cli session:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_console.png "GCE console with SolOS cli")